nationalarchives/design-system/src/accessibility/index.md

 ## Accessibility statement

-This statement applies to content published on the **nationalarchives.github.io/design-system** site.
+This statement applies to content published on the **design-system.nationalarchives.gov.uk** site.

 This website is run by The National Archives Digital Services team.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: